webdevelopers-eu/z-template/README.md

 The callback function is called with the following arguments:
 - `element`: The element that triggered the callback.
 - `detail`: The detail object.
-It contains two properties:
+It contains following properties:
     - `data`: The data property holds the current value of the variables.
     - `value`: The value property contains the `VALUE` of the command.
+    - `arguments`: The array of optional arguments specified in `z-var` attribute.

 Syntax: